Choosing the Right Balance Transfer Card

 Be Aware

-Be aware of balance transfer fees that can range from 3% to 5% of the transferred amount.
+Be aware of balance transfer fees ranging from 3% to 5% of the transferred amount.
 These fees can offset the savings from a lower interest rate.

 Timely Payments